Energy & Big Data: What You Need To Know

 The creation, analysis, and application of data in the business world has grown at an astonishing rate.
-Forbes rated big data as one of its Top 10 Trends for Digital Transformation in 2017.
+Forbes rated big data as one of its Top 10 Trends for Digital Transformation.

 They claim that “every important decision can and should be supported by the application of data and analytics.”
 And this trend is not just for some industries and some departments – it is driving a complete rethink of the way business is done across the board.